Alfresco/docs-alfresco/search-enterprise/latest/using/index.md

 Alfresco Search Enterprise supported and unsupported search queries.

-* ACL Permission checks
+* ACL Permission checks @Martin what else can go here?

-* Sorting by relevancy
+* Sorting by relevancy @martin ditto

 ## Searching by content type and controlling paging and sorting